mewilker/startup/notes.md

 the escape char is &

-Vanilla html has to create a bunch of pages
+Vanilla html has to create a bunch of files

 index.html is default entry way

+## CSS:

+display: flex; puts children in flex flex-direction
+align-items:
+justify-content:

+border-style:
+border-size:

 Domain name: makenna.click